 Fig. 7.4 New Address List dialog box You now have to decide on each of the field names for the set of records you are going to enter into the Address List database.
 As it happens, almost all of the fields you need are among those already included by default in the New Address List dialog box.
-You can easily add or delete fields from this list by customizing it.
-Here's how you select the ones you want.
-In the New Address List dialog box, click on Customize Columns... (see Fig. 7.4 on previous page), which brings up the Customize Address List dialog box (Fig. 7.5)
+You can easily add or delete fields from this list by customizing it; you need to do this next.
+Here's how to select the ones you want.
+In the New Address List dialog box, click on Customize Columns...
+(Fig. 7.4 above) to bring up the Customize Address List dialog box (Fig. 7.5)

-Fig. 7.5 The Customize Address List dialog box The first field selected is Title, which you don't need, so you can rename it with the field name Home Contact.
-Click on the Rename button in the Customize Address List dialog box (Fig. 7.5) In the Rename Field data entry box, type the name Home Contact and click on OK (Fig. 7.6)
+Fig. 7.5 The Customize Address List dialog box The first field selected is Title, which needs to be renamed with the field name Home Contact.

+Click on the Rename button in the Customize Address List dialog box Now, in the Rename Field data entry box, type the name Home Contact and click on OK (Fig. 7.6)

 Fig. 7.6 Rename Field dialog box You want to keep the First Name and Last Name fields, but you need to change the actual field names for the sake of clarity.
-Click on First Name, then click on the Rename button, and change the field name to Student First Name Do the same for the Last Name field, changing the field name to Student Last Name Skip down and select Company Name, which you don't need in the database, and hit the Delete button, then click on Yes when you're prompted to confirm that your really do want to delete the Company Name field Also remove the Job Title and Company field names, but keep the field name Address Line 1 Skip down again and remove the Address Line 2 field name, but keep the City, State, and ZIP Code field names Next, remove the Country, Home Phone, Work Phone and E-mail Address fields The final order of the field names doesn't matter, since you'll choose them at from a list when you come to embed them (place them) within the form letter you'll be writing shortly.
-Click on OK to accept the newly customized database You'll now be presented with the data entry window where you'll type in the names and addresses of your students (Fig. 7.7).

-Fig 7.7 New Address List data entry window Now you are ready to go ahead and enter the data for the first student family name and address.
+Click on First Name, then click on the Rename button, and change the field name to Student First Name Do the same for the Last Name field, changing the field name to Student Last Name Move down to the next item in the list (Company Name, which you don't need in the database), click on it to select it, then hit the Delete button, and click on Yes when you're prompted to confirm that your really do want to delete the Company Name field Skip down again and remove the Address Line 2 field name, but keep the City, State, and ZIP Code field names Next, remove the Country, Home Phone, Work Phone and E-mail Address fields, since you won't be needing any of this information for the form letter you are about to create The final order of the field names doesn't matter, since you'll choose them individually from a list when you come to embed them (place them) within the form letter that you'll be writing shortly.
+Click on OK to accept the newly customized Address List You'll now be returned to the New Address List data entry window (illustrated in Fig 7.4 on the previous page) where you'll type in the names and addresses of your students.
+Now you are ready to go ahead and enter the data for the first student family name and address.